 Aside from the low price, this model from Bosch has a good specification and the right details to justify the recommendation.
 The lightweight design and soft grip make it easy to use with one hand.
 And while no sander can be described as quiet, this model makes less noise than most.

-Designed for working on wood, plaster, painted, varnished and polished surfaces it’s powerful enough to get the job done.
+Designed for working on wood, plaster and painted surfaces it’s powerful enough to get the job done.
 And although you can’t connect a vacuum to this model, the removable dust box does a decent job.

 As with all random orbital sanders, the sheets simply attach with a hook and loop fastening system and then you’re ready to go.
 Effective and easy to use, the Bosch PEX 220 A is a great choice for anyone who wants a decent sander for a decent price.